Economic Workforce & Development

 The Area Development Program focuses on education and workforce training programs, highway construction, water and sewer system construction, leadership development programs, small business start-ups and expansions, and development of healthcare resources.

 Area development projects must be completed in close consultation with SPC.
 The grants are very competitive and require both a pre-application and extensive full application preparation and review.
 Pre-applications are due each year in June, and full applications by the following January.

 Our PREP program is designed to integrate the delivery system historically served by the following core service providers: Industrial Resource Centers (IRCs), Industrial Development Organizations (IDOs), Local Development Districts (LDDs), and Small Business Development Centers (SBDCs).

 The Partnership has served over 2,000 clients in nearly 6,000 separate counseling sessions.
 This resulted in over $100 million dollars in increased sales and over 4,500 jobs created or retained.

 Our Local Food Supply Chain Initiative in Southwestern Pennsylvania report details the resiliency, size and scope of the regional food system.
 It also identifies potential goals and actions to generate jobs and investments.

 LTAP’s mission is to share transportation knowledge, improve road maintenance and safety skills, and put research and new technology into practice at the local level.
 This is accomplished through free training and technical assistance.

 Trainings are offered either as half-day or full-day courses.
 Workshop topics include: Winter Maintenance, Roadside Vegetation, etc. Customized workshops can be provided at the request of a municipality or a group of municipalities.

-Planning and Development Contacts
+Economic Workforce and Development Contacts

-Director, Office of Economic & Workforce Development
+Director, Workforce & Economic Development

 (412) 391-5590 x0302